-Gently bake this over medium-low heat for about a minute.
+Gently cook this over medium-low heat for about a minute.
 Then gradually add splashes of the warm chicken stock until you get a sticky flour paste.
 Keep stirring.
 Don't add too much at once or the sauce will become lumpy.

 Whisk well.
 Gradually add more chicken stock (about 3 to 4 cups) until you get a pretty runny white sauce.
 In the end, remove the white sauce from the heat and add the beaten egg yolk.

 Stir quickly so the yolk doesn't scramble.
 The sauce will thicken a little extra (this egg yolk technique is called a 'liaison' in French).
 Check the seasoning and add extra pepper or salt to taste.
 Then add the white sauce to the chicken, meatballs, and mushrooms.